Xqhare/nabu/README.md

 - Configuration wizard
     - For writing and reading `.xff` files containing all data needed for a project to configure itself

+- Error rework
+    - actual casting of unique and meaningful errors

 ## Implemented Features
 - Key-value store